rocketeers/docs/Getting-Started/VI-Creating-tasks.md

 ### Writing a closure task

-Same as before with Primer and Migrate, we write a Closure and use one of the `run` methods (in this case `runForApplication`):
+Same as before with Primer and Migrate, we write a closure and use one of the `run` methods (in this case `runForApplication`):

 ```php
 'after' => [